 In this study, we assessed resistance and tolerance to two closely related parasites, E. ferrisi (two isolates) and E. falciformis (one isolate), in eight different inbred strains.
 Understanding this coupling has two major implications.

 From a practical “measurement” perspective we can ask whether tolerance can be predicted from resistance, as the latter is easier to measure (e.g. in field sampling).
 Many studies assess the impact of parasites on host fitness based on resistance.
-If, as we found in the present study, resistance and tolerance are decoupled this can be missleading.
+If, as we found in the present study, resistance and tolerance are decoupled this can be misleading.
 In our host system, the house mice, for example, it has been shown that hybrids between M. m. domesticus and M. m. musculus are more resistant to parasites (Baird et al., 2012), including Eimeria, but tolerance could not be measured under natural conditions (Balard et al., 2020).
 The effect of parasites on host fitness in the evolution of the house mouse hybrid zone is thus still rather ambiguous (Baird & Goüy de Bellocq, 2019).
 We show that careful distinction between parasite species is necessary when analysing parasite host interaction (see also Jarquin et al 2019) and that it is indispensable to measure both resistance and tolerance in Eimeria infections of house mice.

-More generally, in a evolutionary perspective, coupling between resistance and tolerance might determine whether coevolution between host and parasite can be expected.
+More generally, in an evolutionary perspective, coupling between resistance and tolerance might determine whether coevolution between host and parasite can be expected.
 As such, coevolution in host-parasite systems is often assumed but rarely proven (Woolhouse, Webster, Domingo, Charlesworth, & Levin, 2002).
 Janzen (1980) notes that not all parasite-host systems are coevolving.
 The presence of efficient host defenses against a given parasite is not necessarily produced in response to this parasite specifically and the parasite does not necessarily respond specifically.
 In the mouse-E. ferrisi system, where resistance and tolerance are decoupled, host and parasite fitness might be decoupled as a result, making host-parasite coevolution less likely.
 In the E. falciformis-mouse system we found a negative coupling between tolerance and resistance, making coevolution between host and parasite more likely.

 Intrinsic differences between parasite species could explain the evolution of different strategies: E. ferrisi commits to sexual reproduction after a relatively short time with few cycles of asexual expansion (Al-khlifeh et al., 2019; Ankrom et al., 1975), while E. falciformis has a relatively longer life cycle (Al-khlifeh et al., 2019; Haberkorn, 1970).
 As E. ferrisi infections do not reach extremely high intensities, high tolerance might be the optimal strategy for both house mouse subspecies.
 Resistance could then evolve relatively freely without any major impact of the parasite on the hosts’ health.
 Moreover, our results did not support local adaptation of E. ferrisi, which might be explained by the absence of host-parasite coevolution caused by uncoupling of parasite and host fitness.
 In the case of E. falciformis, the long life cycle might lead to high tissue load.
 Tissue damage is observed during sexual reproduction for this parasite (Ehret et al., 2017) and might mean that a certain level of resistance is required.
 On the other hand, immunopathology has been observed in advanced E. falciformis infections (Stange et al., 2012).
 These intrinsic characteristics of E. falciformis might lead to multiple different optima for resistance and tolerance, leading to a trade-off.